 Why One and a Half Degrees?

-When world leaders convened at the United Nations climate conference in Paris a decade ago, they committed to keeping global temperatures well below 2° Celsius and aspiring to limit the increase to 1.5°.
-This commitment was grounded in decades of rigorous research by countless esteemed scientists.
+A decade ago, world leaders gathered at the United Nations climate conference in Paris and committed to keeping global temperatures well below 2° Celsius, with an ambition to limit the rise to 1.5°.
+That commitment was built on decades of research by scientists across the world.

 Tipping Points: Irreversible Turning Points